canadaclub/canadaclub.github.io/events.md

 ## Upcoming events for 2023

-- May Bike Ride - to be organized
-- 10th June, 5p.m.
-Upstage performance at the Remise (Laupenstrasse)
 - July 2nd Canada Day Picnic
 - August 26th Afternoon BBQ in Münsingen, weather permitting
 - September 16th or 17th Club Hike